gitpoap/gitpoap-backend/docs/Queries.md

 ## Organization Data

-To retrieve info about a Organization including its contributor count, gitPOAPCount, mintedGitPOAPCount and projectCount, we can run a query like:
+To retrieve info about a Organization including its contributorCount, gitPOAPCount, mintedGitPOAPCount and projectCount, we can run a query like:

 ```graphql
 {